kennberg/php-mysql-migrate/README.md

     php php-mysql-migrate/migrate.php migrate

 The migrate script will create a ".version" file in the directory from which it is run.
 For this reason, I recommend running the migration script from one level up.
-Do not check the version file since it needs to be local.
+Do not checkin the version file since it needs to be local!

-One the other hand, the scripts created under "migrations/" folder should be checked into the code repository, so other enviornments can migrate the database using them.
+When you add a new migration, a new script file will be created under the "migrations/" folder and this folder should be checked into the code repository.
+This way other enviornments can migrate the database using them.

 More info
 ======================